 Bradley Rosen, MD, MBA, FHM

-Bradley T. Rosen, MD, MBA, FHM is the Medical Director of the Inpatient Specialty Program (ISP), a dedicated Hospitalist program at Cedars-Sinai Medical Center.
+Bradley T. Rosen, MD, MBA, FHM is the Director of Care Transitions and Complex Medical Management at Cedars-Sinai.

-Since 2006, Dr. Rosen has grown the ISP Hospitalist service to a robust, 24/7 operation with 23 full-time hospitalists, 12 dedicated care managers and 8 nurse practitioners.
-Under Dr. Rosen's leadership, ISP has successfully demonstrated value for thousands of patients through the delivery of high-quality, efficient, well-coordinated care.
+In 2006 Dr. Rosen created the ISP Hospitalist service and has since grown the team into a robust, multi-disciplinary operation with 28 full-time hospitalists, 10 dedicated care managers, 8 nurse practitioners, a home health liaison, a social worker, a pharmacist, and a physical therapist.
+Under his leadership ISP has become the largest admitting entity to Cedars-Sinai and has successfully demonstrated value for thousands of patients through the delivery of high-quality, efficient, well-coordinated care.

 Dr. Rosen is a Diplomat of the American Board of Internal Medicine, a member of the Society of Hospital Medicine, the Society of General Internal Medicine and the American College of Physicians.
 In 2009, Dr. Rosen was inducted into the inaugural class of Fellows of Hospital Medicine conferred by the Society of Hospital Medicine, and in 2012 he became board-certified in Hospice and Palliative Medicine.
 Dr. Rosen has written articles for numerous peer-reviewed publications, including the Journal of General Internal Medicine, Journal of Hospital Medicine and the New England Journal of Medicine.
 Dr. Rosen was also included in a Wall Street Journal feature article in 2007 on proceduralists and Cedars-Sinai's Procedure Center.

 Dr. Rosen earned his bachelor's degree from the University of Wisconsin-Madison, and his medical and business degrees from the University of Chicago.
 He completed his internship and residency at Cedars-Sinai.